rekmus/silgy/README.md

 ### void app_luses_new(int ci)
 Called when logged in user session is created.
 ### int app_process_req(int ci)
 This is the main entry point for Silgy web application logic. *ci* is a connection index, as there can be many connections served asynchronously at the same time. **Always pass ci down the calling stack** as this is required by most macros and functions.
+For examples, see [Hello World](https://github.com/silgy/silgy#hello-world).
 ### void app_uses_init(int ci)
 Called when a new user session is created.
 ### void app_uses_reset(int usi)